Lenovo ThinkPad T440s laptop from 2014

 - Running Windows XP Home Edition

-Nostalgia not just in software, but also in hardware.
-A frankensteined laptop made out of two identical-looking ones: an Aspire 1680 and the dead Aspire 1690 from my late childhood.
+A frankensteined laptop made out of two identical-looking ones: an Aspire 1680 and the dead Aspire 1690 from back in the day.
 An "Aspire 1685" if you will.

 Parts from the 1680 (bought used in 2023) | Parts from the 1690 (bought new in 2005) |